5 Facts About Birth Control Pills and Fibroids

 - by: Leah Johnson

 Uterine fibroids are non-cancerous tumors that grow on or around the uterus.
 There are several different types of fibroids, such as subserosal, intramural, and submucosal.
 These different types are defined primarily by where they grow in the uterus.
-Fibroids can be very painful and can cause a variety of symptoms.
+These can be very painful and can cause a variety of fibroid symptoms.
 Many women, however, don’t even know they have them.
 It is not known exactly what causes these tumors but most doctors believe they can be affected by estrogen and often develop and grow during pregnancy.
 There are also many questions surrounding the use of birth control pills when a woman has fibroids.
 The following are the top 5 facts you should know about the relationship between birth control pills and fibroids.

 Menstrual Flow Will Likely Decrease